rocknsm/rock-docs/docs/deploy/multi-node.md

 #### [rock]

-This group defines what nodes will be running ROCK services.
+This group defines what nodes will be running ROCK services (Zeek, Suricata, Stenographer, Kafka, Zookeeper)

 example:
 ```yml